junwei567/blue-green-deployment/README.md

 # Simple Blue Green Deployment Showcase
 ## Prerequisites
+- This example assumes you have cluster-wide admin permissions.
-- This example makes use of OpenShift cluster with ArgoCD installed from the Red Hat OpenShift GitOps operator.
+- Have ArgoCD installed from the Red Hat OpenShift GitOps operator in your OpenShift cluster.
-- This example assumes you have cluster wide permissions
-- If you run into the issue where you cannot sync applications in OpenShift GitOps, try running the following command for your ArgoCD namespace such as `openshift-gitops`
+- If you run into the issue where you cannot sync applications in OpenShift GitOps, try running the following command for your ArgoCD namespace such as `openshift-gitops`.
 ```
 oc adm policy add-role-to-user admin system:serviceaccount:openshift-gitops:openshift-gitops-argocd-application-controller -n <namespace_name>
 ```

 ## Instructions
-Run the command to create the application
+Run the command to create the application.
 ```
 oc apply -f https://raw.githubusercontent.com/junwei567/blue-green-deployment/main/bgd-app.yaml
 ```

-Verify your deployment is working with the following command
+Verify your deployment is working with the following command.
 ```
 oc get pods -n bgd
 ```
-You should see 4 pods running

-Verify the routing for your deployments
+You should see 4 pods running, verify the routing for your deployments.
 ```
 oc describe service blue-service
 ```
 More specifically, ensure that the endpoints are different for your blue and green services.
 ```
-oc describe service blue-service | grep Endpoints
+$ oc describe service blue-service | grep Endpoints
+Endpoints:    10.130.0.13:8080,10.131.0.12:8080
-oc describe service green-service | grep Endpoints
+$ oc describe service green-service | grep Endpoints
+Endpoints:    10.129.0.13:8080,10.130.0.18:8080
 ```

-To switch your traffic with blue to the green deployment, change these values in green-service.yaml
+To switch your traffic from blue to the green deployment, change these values below in blue-service.yaml.
+What we are doing is changing the label so that the service will target the Green deployment pods.

 ```
 apiVersion: v1
 kind: Service
 metadata:
-  name: green-service
+  name: blue-service
   namespace: bgd
 spec:
   selector: